Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Storm Responder compare to generators of similar power (between 5500 and 6500 W).

-- Considering its dry weight of 210 pounds, the Briggs & Stratton Storm Responder is one of the heavier generators producing between 5500 and 6500 running watts.
-If weight is an important consideration for you, the Champion 201239 stands out as one of the top contenders in this power category, with a dry weight of 111.6 pounds.
+- Tipping the scales at 210 lbs, the Briggs & Stratton Storm Responder qualifies as one of the heavier options among generators rated between 5500 and 6500 watts.
+If weight is a key factor for your needs, the Genmax GM6250iET is noteworthy for being one of the top contenders in this power range, with a dry weight of 102.6 pounds.

 Price comparison

-As you can see from these interactive charts, when compared to other 5500-6500W generators, the Briggs & Stratton Storm Responder is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W generators, the Briggs & Stratton Storm Responder is on the cheap side of the price range.

 The bottom line